browserengineering/book/book/browsersandweb.md

 This vision of the web is neither simple nor obvious; it is the result of experimentation and research reaching back to nearly the beginning of computing.
-And the web _also_ needed rich computer displays, powerful UI-building libraries, fast consumer networks, and sufficient CPU power and information storage capacity.
+And of course the web _also_ needs rich computer displays, powerful UI-building libraries, fast consumer networks, and sufficient CPU power and information storage capacity.
 As so often happens, the web has many predecessors but only took its modern form in the late